CCTV privacy notice

 How long we keep your information

-Evidence supplied to the police for criminal cases is retained for one year, however all other footage that is not used is automatically deleted off servers after 30 days.
+Evidence supplied to the police for criminal cases is retained for one year.
+All other footage that is not used is automatically deleted off servers after 30 days.

 How you can access your information